Client Timeouts

 [...etc...]

-This is a minimal utility for testing a quick routine with a memcached instance.
+This is a small utility for testing a quick routine directly against a memcached instance.
 It will connect, attempt a couple sets, attempt a few gets, then loop and repeat.

 The utility does not use any memcached client and instead does minimal, raw commands with the ASCII protocol.
 Thus helping to rule out client bugs.